How to Lose Love Handles (and Live Longer)

 3. Eat in a Calorie Deficit

-No matter what diet you follow — keto, carnivore, intermittent fasting, whatever — the reason it works is because you’re eating fewer calories than you burn.
+No matter what diet you follow — keto, carnivore, intermittent fasting, or anything else — the reason it works is because you’re eating fewer calories than you burn.

 This is called a calorie deficit.